dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 ```

 The above command loads a sparse YOLOv5-S from Neural Magic's [SparseZoo](https://github.com/neuralmagic/sparsezoo) and runs the training on your dataset.

+The `--weights` argument now points to a model from the SparseZoo.
 There are more sparsified models available in SparseZoo.
 I will leave it to you to explore which model works best.

 Running inference with `annotate.py` results in
 {{< video src="vids/yolov5s-pruned-quant-tl/results_.mp4" width="700px" loop="true" autoplay="true" muted="true">}}